 Is it possible to travel to Norway on a budget?
 Is Norway expensive?
-After living and travelling in Norway for over 2 years, I know how to travel Norway on a shoestring and I share with you all of my tips.
+After living and traveling in Norway for over 6 years, I know how to travel Norway on a shoestring and I share with you all of my tips.

 I keep hearing those sentences and questions, more and more even since I moved to Norway.
 Every time I go abroad and people find out I live in Norway, the first thing they say is – Ah nice.
 Norway is very expensive, right?

-IS IT POSSIBLE TO TRAVEL NORWAY ON A BUDGET?
+IS IT POSSIBLE TO TRAVEL TO NORWAY ON A BUDGET?

-I also list the current prices in Norway for the general items, that a traveler would spend money on when travelling in Norway.
-They are as up to date as possible – I do shopping here every day 😉
+I also list the current prices in Norway for the general items, that a traveler would spend money on when traveling in Norway.
+They are as up-to-date as possible – I do shopping here every day 😉

 Hopefully, this will give you more understanding about the Norway prices and the ways of minimizing the expenses.